 - any concerns about the child/young person's progress

-A parent or the school/setting can ask for an early ECHP review if:
+When a parent or the school/setting can ask for an early ECHP review

 - There is a major change in a child/young person’s special educational needs and the plan doesn’t reflect this